kossisoroyce/HMT-Zero/docs/HMT_ARCHITECTURE.md

 ## Overview

-This document outlines how to extend the CACA (Continuous AI Consciousness Architecture) to support Human-Machine Teaming research.
+This document outlines how to extend the HMT-Zero (Continuous AI Consciousness Architecture) to support Human-Machine Teaming research.
 The goal is to create an AI system that:

 1. Develops calibrated trust with human operators
 2. Explains its reasoning in operator-appropriate ways